MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-items-for-mac-os-x-devices-managed-with-the-client.md

             -   **The setting must not exist on client devices**

-        -   **Noncompliance severity for reports:** Specify the severity level that is reported if this compliance rule fails.
+        -   **Noncompliance severity for reports**: Specify the severity level that is reported if this compliance rule fails.
 The available severity levels are:

             -   **None**: Computers that fail this compliance rule don't report a failure severity for Configuration Manager reports.